 As we’ve explained above, cookies help you to get the most out of our Website.
 If you do wish to disable our cookies then please follow the instructions in our How to Manage Cookies section.
 Please remember that if you choose to disable cookies, you may find that certain sections of our Website will not work properly.

 Do we track whether users open our emails?

 Our emails may contain a single, campaign-unique “web beacon pixel” to tell us whether, and how many times, our emails are opened and verify any clicks through to links within the email.
 We may use this information for purposes including determining which of our emails are more interesting to users, to query whether users who do not open our emails wish to continue receiving them, and to check that content is being used in accordance with our terms and conditions.
 The pixel will be deleted when you delete the email.
-If you do not wish the pixel to be downloaded to your device, you should select to receive emails from us in plain text rather than HTML.
+If you do not wish the pixel to be downloaded to your device, you should configure your mail client not to load remote content in messages.